 Sandra Seeling Lipski, married to DOP Rainer Lipski, was born in Berlin, Germany and is an actress, film producer and entrepreneur.
 In 2011 she founded the International Film festival in Palma de Mallorca, Spain - the Evolution Mallorca International Film Festival which has been called the "Mediterranean Sundance".
 Sandra was born in Berlin, grew up in Spain and now lives in Los Angeles.
 She is currently being featured as the spokesperson for "Pay Pal" in their international advertising campaign.

-Rainer Lipski, an award winning DOP and Cinematographer,
+Rainer Lipski, (photo above with his wife Sandra) an award winning DOP and Cinematographer,

 is married to actress and producer Sandra Seeling Lipski,

 has shot 6 feature films, over 140 adverts, 30 short films